To minimize disk I/O, the

 management systems.
 It employs a cache mechanism to keep the

-most frequently accessed table blocks in memory:
+most frequently accessed table pages in memory:

 For index blocks, a special structure called the key cache (or key buffer) is maintained.
 The structure contains a number of block buffers where the most-used index blocks are placed.